Negative Barnett effect, negative moment of inertia of gluon plasma and thermal evaporation of chromomagnetic condensate: Discussion and Conclusions

+We could expect that a similar phenomenon can also appear in other field systems that satisfy two necessary requirements: \begin{itemize} \item[(i)] At zero temperature, the vacuum of the theory possesses a vacuum condensate, which evaporates as the temperature rises; \item[(ii)] The action of the theory possesses a quadratic coupling between the angular frequency $\Omega$ and the fields corresponding to such a condensate. \end{itemize} The second requirement leads to the emergence of a local contribution from the mentioned condensate to the moment of inertia.
+The first requirement assures that this term takes a negative value.
+In the case of Yang-Mills theory and QCD, such a term is the magnetic contribution of gluons~\eq{eq_I_magn} given by the chromomagnetic condensate.
+The quadratic terms in $\Omega$ appear to couple to the magnetic condensate in the Yang-Mills action.

+Finally, let us consider fermions in rotation.
+Indeed, while the fermions do possess a chiral condensate that melts at high temperatures (the first criterion is satisfied), the coupling between rotation and fermionic bilinear is always a linear function of the angular frequency (see, for example, Refs.~\cite{Ambrus:2014uqa, Chen:2015hfc, Jiang:2016wvv, Chernodub:2016kxh}), which implies that the second criterion is not satisfied.
+Thus, the moment of inertia of pure fermionic matter is a positive quantity~\cite{Chernodub:2016kxh}.

-As a result, we conclude in our paper that the total angular momentum is still positive, while the plasma mechanically rotates in the opposite direction to the angular momentum implying the unusual relation ${\boldsymbol \Omega} \cdot {\boldsymbol J} < 0$.
-We coin this novel phenomenon as the Negative Barnett Effect.
-While this effect can have direct consequences on rotation of gluon plasma, the detailed implications of the emergence of the negative moment of inertia remains to be explored.
-The Negative Barnett Effect for gluons may be one of the possible causes of the thermodynamic instability reported in Ref.~\cite{Braguta:2023yjn}.
+Physically, we conjecture that the emergence of the Negative Barnett Effect appears due to too strong polarization of the gluon spins $\boldsymbol{S}$ in the direction of the total angular momentum $\boldsymbol{J}$ as visually illustrated in Fig.~\ref{fig_NBE}.
+We conclude that the gluon plasma mechanically rotates in the opposite direction to the angular momentum, implying the unusual relation ${\boldsymbol \Omega} \cdot {\boldsymbol J} < 0$.
+We coin this unexpected phenomenon as the Negative Barnett Effect.